KinnariyaMamaTanha/KinaVim/README.md

 3. Integrated with various apps, including yazi, fzf, git and lazygit.
 4. Great English2Chinese translation.
 5. Beautiful appearance.
-6. Working well for both vim and neovim.(except for undotree plugin)
+6. Working well for both vim and neovim.(except for undo history)

 ## Requirements

 - terminal with a nerd font and 256-color
 - vim >= 9.0, with *python3, conceal, terminal, patch* support.
-- curl, git, nodejs, yarn, universal-ctags, fd
+- curl, git, nodejs, yarn, universal-ctags(Vim only), fd
 - For Python:
-    - python3, black, ipython, debugpy(for python debugging)
+    - python3, black(for formatting), ipython, debugpy(for debugging)
 - For C/C++:
     - gcc, g++, clangd, make, cmake(optional), cmake-format(optional)
 - For LaTeX:
-    - texlive, texlab,zathura on WSL2(not recommended) or SumatraPDF on host Windows located at /mnt/c/Users/YourUserNameK/AppData/Local/SumatraPDF/SumatraPDF.exe(You need to replace your username in ~/.vim/configs/plugins/vimtex.vim)
+    - texlive, texlab, zathura on WSL2(not recommended) or SumatraPDF on host Windows located at /mnt/c/Users/YourUserName/AppData/Local/SumatraPDF/SumatraPDF.exe(You need to replace your username in ~/.vim/configs/plugins/vimtex.vim)
 - For PDF:
     - poppler(poppler-utils)
 - fzf, yazi, lazygit(all optional but useful)